Frederick-S/Learn-C-The-Hard-Way-Exercise/Ex6/README.md

      printf("");
      ^
 ```
-You should use this one:
+You can use this one:
 ```c
 #include <stdio.h>